Blog

 The underground economy experiences the same volatile economic constraints we experience, and like our economy, supply and demand fuel many of the activities.
 Just as we see in horror films like Us and shows like Stranger Things, there are winners and losers in the “alternate realities” of the dark web.

 TL;DR: The fictional Upside Down and the nonfictional dark web are both mirror images of their respective mainstream realities.
-Both the Upside Down and the dark web are cluttered with loud, complex ecosystems that make above-ground visitors justifiably nervous (at best).
+Both are cluttered with loud, complex ecosystems that make above-ground visitors justifiably nervous (at best).

 poster